Skip to main content

 Contraceptive Options

-What is contraception?
+Contraceptive Options What is contraception?
 Contraception (also called birth control) protects you from pregnancy.
 There are a number of different methods of contraception available.
 It is important to choose a method that suits you.
 Using contraception gives you more control, allows you to decide if, and when, to have children, and allows you to enjoy sex without having to worry about an unintended pregnancy.
 Which contraceptive is right for me?
-Many factors affect your choice of a contraceptive method including: Your stage of life Your lifestyle How effective the method is How easy the method is to use Any...
+Many factors affect your choice of a contraceptive method including: Your stage of life Your lifestyle How effective the method...